The Library offers a mediated E-Theses deposit service for Swansea University PhD theses.

-From October 2017, all new PhD and professional doctorate students will be required to provide an electronic open access version of their PhD upon successful completion of their studies.
-All other postgraduates who wish to provide an open access e-version of their PhD are strongly encouraged to do so.
+From October 2017, all new PhD and professional doctorate students are required to provide an electronic open access version of their PhD upon successful completion of their studies.

-- From 2017/18, there is an expectation that the full-text e-version of all completed PhDs are deposited in the Research Information System (RIS) for preservation as an institutional record.
+- There is an expectation that the full-text e-version of all completed PhDs are deposited in the Research Information System (RIS) for preservation as an institutional record.
 This is in addition to the usual requirement for paper copies.

 - An author’s deposit agreement is required before we allow public release of the full-text e-version via Cronfa, the institutional repository.

-- Electronic deposit in Cronfa complies with the RCUK open access policy for training grants and research data policies.
+- Electronic deposit in Cronfa complies with the UKRI (RCUK) open access policy for training grants and research data policies.
 Individuals in receipt of a training grant are required to make an open access version available in a repository within 12 months of completion.

 To choose which deposit option is most appropriate for you, consider: